sabarjp/ClonalCellSimulation/README.md

 ClonalCellSimulation
 ====================

 A simple simulation of a population of cells as an evolving clonal colony.
 Written in Python.

+usage: python simulate.py